ojplg/legup/README.md

   or Mybatis (there's a branch for this) or JDBI (proyal's favorite)
 * Need a way to chain handlers, perhaps changing the handler interface to something more useful
 * Need a way to handle things that need to be in session and then cleared up
+* Deal with problems of file/text encodings (some legislator names contain non-ascii characters that are not always handler correctly)

 Features/bugs to work on

-* SB1722 will not load
 * CSS tags need to be added all over the place
 * Error checking for form submissions needed all over the place
 * Lots of bugs where things blindly try to insert things without checking if it's been done before and doing updates